vinothganesan/Volvo-Assignment/README.md

 ### Build application

-Run the below maven command on the congestion-tax-calculator
+Run the below maven command on the volvo-assignment

 **mvn clean install**